-SBA WOSB and EDWOSB Programs – Set-Aside Government Contracts
+SBA WOSB and EDWOSB Programs: Set-Aside Government Contracts

-In addition, the SBA has created the Economically Disadvantaged Woman Owned Small Business (EDWOSB) program for those who can prove economic disadvantage.
+In addition, the SBA created the Economically Disadvantaged Woman Owned Small Business (EDWOSB) program for those who can prove economic disadvantage.
 Those in the EDWOSB program are considered WOSBs; therefore, they can compete for both EDWOSB and WOSB opportunities.

 What Are the Benefits of the WOSB Program?

-Call or email Nancy at Sage Business today for a complimentary consultation and take the first step toward raising funds and improving your business.
+Call or email Nancy at Sage Business today for a complimentary consultation and take the first step toward opening new doors for your business.